 ## [30,] 100 0.000000e+00

 We have just encountered a “P-value”.
-Definition of P-value is the probability of getting “at least as extreme dataset under the null hypothesis as was observed”.
+Definition of P-value is the probability of getting “at least as extreme data set under the null hypothesis as was observed”.
 The logic is that if P-value is very small, then it would be very improbable to observe a data set that is at least as extreme as was observed if the null hypothesis was true.
-Therefore, an observation with small P-value may make us question the null hypothesis.
+Therefore, an observation with a small P-value may make us question the null hypothesis.

 Two questions emerge: